nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Format**: `list [-ATTRIBUTE]`

 **Examples**:
-* `list` Shows a list of all clients and all their information
+* Shows a list of all clients and all their information.
+  * `list`

   ![list](images/list.png)

-* `list -policy` Shows a list of all clients and their policy number
+*  Shows a list of all clients and their policy number.
+  * `list -policy`

 [comment]: <> (  insert screenshot)
-* `list -phone` Shows a list of all clients and their phone number
+*  Shows a list of all clients and their phone number.
+   * `list -phone`

   ![list phone](images/list-phone.png)

 ### Search for client contact based on keywords: `find`